Serrof/swiftt/README.md

 It is the bottleneck of the whole TDA, as it is a building brick for many other things and unlike addition for example, it does not exhibit linear complexity w.r.t. the number of normalized derivatives.
 For this reason, *swiftt* uses a look-up table and leverages on Just In Time compilation via Numba for performance.
-As for division, it utilizes the reciprocal, which is treated like an intrinsic function, as described thereafter.
+As for division, it

-Once the algebraic operators are available, intrinsic, scalar-valued functions can be dealt with.
+Once some basic algebraic operators are available, intrinsic, scalar-valued functions can be dealt with, including divisio itself.
 A brute force approach is to purely overload operators on their "standard" code e.g. with floats, when applicable.
 A usually more effficient way is to use the composition (from the left) rule with univariate expansions, (compatible in practise with a Horner-like scheme), as their Maclaurin series (Taylor series around zero) are well known.